-The APD will specialize in and advocate for specific elements of the ECLS program.
-These roles cover both bedside care and administrative responsibilities in relatively equal portions.
-The APD is an important catalyst between the PD and staff-level positions.
-In the example of an ECLS program that was part of the Pilot Phase, there was an APD that oversaw the ECLS Transport program.
+Should a Level 3 Center choose to engage APDs, this role should be specifically identified and enabled.
+APDs specialize in and advocate for specific elements of the ECLS program.
+They cover both bedside care and administrative responsibilities in relatively equal portions.
+In the one example from the Pilot Phase of the ECLS Center Certification, there was an APD that oversaw the ECLS Transport program.
 This physician was heavily engaged in the day-to-day operations of the transport program and routinely carried out transport missions by air and ground.
 This APD was highly effective in her role; she was directly relatable to the staff she oversaw, while also having the senior vantage point of an ECLS program leader.
+While Level 3 Centers will likely not have an ECLS transport program, the same principles can be applied to other specialty areas, such as surgery, cardiac ECLS, or by patient population, such as adult, pediatric, or neonatal.